axllent/bwlog/README.md

 ## Installing

-Download a suitable binary for your system from the [releases](https://github.com/axllent/bwlog/releases) page.
+Download and extract suitable binary for your system from the [releases](https://github.com/axllent/bwlog/releases) page.

 ## Running BWLog